 How do the doctors keep up to date on all of the current techniques and materials?

 Our doctors are extensively trained and knowledgeable on a variety of services.
 Since dentistry is constantly changing, they and the rest of our dental team are dedicated to researching and learning about the latest advances in the dental industry.
 We frequently attend continuing education courses that focus on advances in restorative and cosmetic dentistry.
 We also belong to a variety of organizations that offer seminars and conferences on changes in dentistry.

 At what age should my children first see a dentist?

 We prefer to see children six months after their teeth start to erupt.
 It is recommended that the first visit to the dentist be by their first birthday.
 We want your child’s first visit to be comfortable and positive, so we will perform a basic exam, going only as far as your child feels comfortable.
 At the age of three, we will do a more complete examination of their teeth and a basic cleaning.
-At this time we will introduce your child to our “Learning Lab” to begin to educate her/him about the importance of oral health.

 How can I safely whiten my teeth?